Shea Gordon (artist)

-Shea Gordon (born February 22, 1946 in Miami, FL) is an American artist whose work focuses on ecofeminism, symbolism, synchronicity, and spirituality.
+Shea Gordon (born February 22, 1946, in Miami, FL) is an American artist whose work focuses on ecofeminism, symbolism, synchronicity, and spirituality.
 Her work has been exhibited nationally in New York City, Washington, DC, Miami, FL, Kansas City, MO, and internationally in England, Paris, South America, Israel, Australia and New Zealand.
 Gordon's work is in the permanent collections of Exeter Press, NY, The Nelson-Atkins Museum of Art, The Museum of Modern Art, Buenos Aires, Argentina, Milwaukee Museum of Art and the Nerman Museum of Contemporary Art.

 Early life and career

 Born in 1946, Shea Gordon was the third of four girls.
 Her father was the mayor of Dade County in Miami, Florida.
 Her mother's ecological and feminist concerns influenced Gordon from an early age.

 Shea Gordon studied Art at the University of Miami in 1964, and Finch College in New York City in 1965.
 After graduating, she became the studio assistant for Greek artist, Takis Vassilakis in his studio in the Chelsea Hotel in 1967.
-In 1971, Gordon relocated to Washington, DC where she became the assistant director to conceptual gallerist Max Protech.
+In 1971, Gordon relocated to Washington, D.C., where she became the assistant director to conceptual gallerist Max Protech.
 In 1976 Gordon moved to Kansas City, MO. where she began incorporating numerical systems, notions of synchronicity and coincidence as well as Jungian archetypal symbolism into her work.
 Shea is married to neurology doctor and researcher Barry Festoff.